 This item is a shaded cell and is derived, per column, from the sum of items 58 through 62 on the Worksheet 1.a, Income Statement.
 BHCs should not report changes in value of the MSR asset or hedges within the trading book.
 List segments from which item was excluded in Footnote 25.

-Worksheet 7.b—PPNR Net Interest Income (NII) Worksheet
+A.7.b—PPNR Net Interest Income (NII) Worksheet

-General Instructions

 BHCs for which deposits comprise 25 percent or more of total liabilities for any period reported in any of the four most recent FR Y-14Q are required to submit the Net Interest Income worksheet.
-BHCs should only complete non-shaded cells only; all shaded cells with embedded formulas will self-populate.
+BHCs should complete non-shaded cells only; all shaded cells with embedded formulas will self-populate.

 This worksheet requires BHCs to provide average asset and liability balances and average yields to calculate net interest income.
 The total net interest income calculated should equal the total net interest income reported using a business segment/line view in the PPNR Projections worksheet.